-When we first meet Secret Service Smith, he's in dogged pursuit (at his own expense) of a criminal who poses a threat to national security.
+When we first meet Smith, he’s in dogged pursuit (at his own expense) of a criminal who poses a threat to national security.
 The trail takes him to colonial India, where he finally nabs his prey, and draws the attention of Sir Oliver Haultain, head of the Criminal Intelligence Department of India, who offers Smith a job.
 He accepts, and in the bargain ends up with a faithful Hindu manservant, the knife-wielding Langa Doonh, who serves as butler, accomplice and sidekick throughout most of his adventures.
-A crack shot with a penchant for disguises, a surprising athleticism and plenty of derring do ("Quick!
-To the top of the moving train!"), Smith was an instant hit and enjoyed an almost thirty-year run.
+A crack shot with a penchant for disguises, a surprising athleticism and plenty of derring do (“Quick!
+To the top of the moving train!”), Smith was an instant hit and enjoyed an almost thirty-year run.

 Most of the cases take place in New York, although in one case they end up in Los Angeles, and in “His Royal Word” Smith, Bernice and Doonh find themselves in Canada.

-Reginald Thomas Maitland Scott, Senior was born in Woodstock, Ontario in 1882, and waseducated at Royal Military College in Canada, before becoming a marine engineer for the International Marine Signal Company in India, Burma and Ceylon for several years.
+Reginald Thomas Maitland Scott, Senior was born in Woodstock, Ontario in 1882, and was educated at Royal Military College in Canada, before becoming a marine engineer for the International Marine Signal Company in India, Burma and Ceylon for several years.
 He served as a Captain in World War One with the Canadian Expeditionary Force in Belgium, and later settled in New York City in the 1930s, where he turned to writing.

-Reginald Thomas Maitland Scott, Junior (who sometimes used the first name of Robert)was far more prolific than his father, and actually served as an editor at Popular Publications which published The Spider.
+Reginald Thomas Maitland Scott, Junior (who sometimes used the first name of Robert) was far more prolific than his father, and actually served as an editor at Popular Publications which published The Spider.
 His promising career, however was cut short when he was killed while serving in Holland in the Royal Canadian Army Service Corps at the end of World War Two.

 Although Smith enjoyed a long run in print, attempts to adapt him into other medium weren’t as successful.
 There may have been a radio adaptation or two (I still can’t find any actual show based on the character- just a one-shot episode in an antholgy show), but a six-film deal fell through, and a stage adaptation closed in Boston after just two weeks.